The causal effects of modified treatment policies under network interference: Methodology

-for some set of piecewise derivatives $h_1, \ldots, h_K$ defined on a countable set of partitions $\A_1, \ldots, \A_K$ of the support $\A$ of the MTP $d(a, l; \delta)$. }} \jrssb{Assumption~\ref{assumption:psi} was first introduced by~\cite{haneuseEstimationEffectInterventions2013} and is standard in the MTP literature~\citep{diaz2018stochastic, diazNonparametricCausalEffects2023}, where it has been used to ensure the existence of the efficient influence function, allowing for the construction of regular asymptotically linear estimators of the corresponding statistical estimand.
-In Theorem~\ref{supp:theorem:absolute-continuity} of the Supplementary Material, we show that $d$ must be absolutely continuous, and therefore differentiable almost everywhere, for $\Psi_n(\Pf)$ to be identified.
-By the inverse function theorem, this implies that the derivative of $d^{-1}$ must exist almost everywhere, meaning that piecewise smooth invertibility of $d$ is a necessary condition for identification.}
+for some countable set of functions $h_1, \ldots, h_{K(l)}$, where each $h_k$ is continuously differentiable with respect to $a$ over the partition $\A_k(l)$, a set which may depend on the covariates $l$. }} Assumption~\ref{assumption:psi} was first introduced by~\cite{haneuseEstimationEffectInterventions2013} and is standard in the MTP literature~\citep{diaz2018stochastic, hejazi2022efficient, diazNonparametricCausalEffects2023}, where it has been used to ensure the existence of the efficient influence function, allowing for the construction of regular asymptotically linear estimators of the corresponding statistical estimand.

-\assumption[Summary coarea]{The \textit{coarea} of $s_{F_i}(\ab, \lb)$ exists and is greater than zero almost everywhere.
-That is,
+\assumption[Summary coarea]{The \textit{coarea} of $s_{F_i}(\ab, \lb)$ exists and exceeds zero almost everywhere. \jrssb{That is, for almost all $\ab$, $s_{F_i}$ has a Jacobian $J_\ab$ with respect to $\ab$ satisfying}

-where the left-hand side is called the coarea of $s$. } \jrssb{Assumption~\ref{assumption:coarea} serves as a multivariate analogue to the piecewise smooth invertibility assumption introduced by~\cite{haneuseEstimationEffectInterventions2013}, this time for $s$ instead of $d$.
-See~\cite{Negro2022} for a detailed discussion of the coarea in statistics.
-Theorem~\ref{supp:theorem:absolute-continuity} in the Supplementary Material~\ref{supp:section:preliminaries} proves that the existence of $J_\ab s_{F_i}(\ab, \lb)$ (and consequently, the coarea) is also a necessary condition for identification.
-Together, Assumptions~\ref{assumption:psi} and~\ref{assumption:coarea} ensure that the causal estimand can be expressed as an estimable function of $A_i^s$ and $L_i^s$ instead of the entire vectors $\Ab$ and $\Lb$, and that its efficient influence function exists, which permits the construction of regular asymptotically linear estimators capable of achieving the semi-parametric efficiency bound}.
+} In Equation \ref{eq:coarea}, the left-hand side is called the coarea of $s$.
+See~\cite{Negro2022} for a discussion of coarea in statistics.
+Together, Assumptions~\ref{assumption:psi} and~\ref{assumption:coarea} ensure that the causal estimand can be expressed as an estimable function of $A_i^s$ and $L_i^s$ instead of the entire vectors $\Ab$ and $\Lb$, and that its efficient influence function exists, which permits the construction of regular asymptotically linear estimators capable of achieving the semi-parametric efficiency bound.

 Under Assumptions~\ref{assumption:positivity}--\ref{assumption:coarea}, the counterfactual mean of an induced MTP $\Psi_n(\Pf)$ is identified by